melli79/mathGames/Readme.md

 ## 7. Implement a Fitness App

-0. smartphone daily diary to keep track of physical acitivites, dine-out/skipped meals
+0. smartphone daily diary to keep track of physical activities, dine-out/skipped meals

 1. weekly PE schedule with verification and weighing